Opening weekend for Spinal Tap II: The End Continues, director Rob Reiner's sequel to his 1984 heavy-metal mockumentary This Is Spinal Tap.

 Omen IV set visit for Fangoria leads to Satanic 666 sighting in Vancouver

 By Steve Newton The Omen was a great horror flick.
 You remember it, right?
-It starred Gregory Peck as am ambitious American diplomat on the way up with a young son named Damien who was the devil's spawn.
-That 1976 movie was jam-packed with shocking scenes: the rottweiler attack in the graveyard, the nanny hanging herself … Continue reading Omen IV set visit for Fangoria leads to Satanic 666 sighting in Vancouver
+It starred Gregory Peck as an ambitious American diplomat on the way up with a young son named Damien who was the devil's spawn.
+That 1976 movie was jam-packed with shocking visuals: the rottweiler attack in the graveyard, the nanny hanging … Continue reading Omen IV set visit for Fangoria leads to Satanic 666 sighting in Vancouver

 Lindsay Mitchell recalls the Summer of Love with the cocky Seeds of Time